 Error detail: No registered container instances in the cluster

 This issue occurs when there are no container instances in your cluster.
 To resolve this issue, add container instances to your cluster.
-Also, make sure that your container instances aren't failing to register to the Amazon ECS cluster.
+Also, confirm that your container instances aren't failing to register to the Amazon ECS cluster.

 Error detail: Closest matching container-instance encountered error "AGENT"